Tom Clancy (singer): Early years

-Tom Clancy was one of eleven children born to Johanna McGrath and Bob Clancy in Carrick-on-Suir, County Tipperary.
+Tom Clancy was one of eleven children born to Johanna McGrath and Robert Joseph Clancy in Carrick-on-Suir, County Tipperary.
 After being apprenticed as a baker, Clancy followed his older brother Patrick "Paddy" Clancy into the Royal Air Force (RAF) in 1943 during World War II, despite both having been members of the Irish Republican Army.
 In the RAF, Clancy worked as a radio operator on bombing runs over Germany.

 Discharged from the RAF at the war's end, Clancy toured with a British repertory company.
 In 1947 he and his brother Paddy emigrated to Canada.
 They then moved to New York where Tom met his first wife and his oldest daughter was born in 1950.
 They then soon moved to Cleveland, Ohio, to live with relatives.
 Tom worked for a while as a repertory actor at the Cleveland Playhouse, before returning temporarily to Ireland.
 While in Ireland, Clancy worked for the Shakespeareana Internationale company run by English actor and manager Geoffrey Kendal.
 After Paddy sent him extra money, Tom Clancy returned to the United States.
 The brothers planned to move to California, but their car broke down.
 They decided to try New York City instead and found work as actors, both on and off Broadway.